Christian Didier

-Christian Didier (11 February 1944 – 14 May 2015) came to public attention after 8 June 1993 as the assassin of René Bousquet, a friend of French President François Mitterrand, who had served as a senior police official under Vichy France, which administered the southern half of France during the German occupation.
+Christian Didier (/fr/; 11 February 1944 – 14 May 2015) came to public attention after 8 June 1993 as the assassin of René Bousquet, a friend of French President François Mitterrand, who had served as a senior police official under Vichy France, which administered the southern half of France during the German occupation.
 Directly after the killing, Didier telephoned a succession of newspaper editors in order to organise an ad hoc press conference, meaning that the police had no difficulty in locating him.

-In 2013, Didier unsuccessfully sued an author for defamation after the author, in a biographical book on Bousquet, described Didier as fou ("crazy", "mad").
+In 2013, Didier unsuccessfully sued Alain Minc for defamation after the author, in a biographical book on Bousquet, described Didier as fou ("crazy", "mad").

 Biography

 Provenance and early years

 Christian Didier was born at Saint Dié, then a small and relatively isolated industrial town in the Vosges foothills to the south-east of Nancy.
 His father is described in sources as an "artisan hairdresser", with whom he was frequently involved in violent conflict.
 Despite more than one attempt, he never passed his school final exams.
 Later, testifying at his trial in 1995, Marie-Thérèse Didier, his mother, described a troubled childhood and youth, characterised by failure at school, rejection by girls and possible employers, and suicidal concerns.
 But there was also a determination to reject what he perceived as wrong-doing: "Il ne supportait pas le mal, tout ça le bouleversait" (loosely, "He couldn't stand wrong-doing: all that stuff upset him").

 After leaving school, a succession of brief stints at several jobs followed, including as a metallurgist, internships supervisor, locksmith, archivist and delivery driver.
 He spent some time outside France, traveling to Norway, Sweden, Australia and even, during the "beat generation years", California.
 He was committed to psychiatric hospitals, due to his mental health issues.